Orakzai District: Education

 According to Pakistan District Education Rankings 2017 published by Alif Ailaan, Orakzai District ranks 125th in Pakistan in terms of primary school infrastructure while it ranks 132nd in Pakistan for middle school infrastructure.

 In terms of education score, Orakzai District stands at 103rd number in National Ranking.
 The retention score is 30.03 whereas the gender parity score is 63.14 from the available data.

 Lack of government schools and provision of teachers are among the main issues reported by the residents of Orakzai District using the Taleem Do!
 App.

-Culture

-Culture of the area is dominantly Pashtun, with people adhering strongly to the Pashtun code of conduct also known as "Pakhto or Pashtunwali".
-Religion is evident in their lifestyle.
-People are very much social and maintain Hujra culture.
-Hujra is a community centre, guest house, meeting place, court and shelter.
-People adhere strongly to the jirga system for peace and justice where saying of the respectable elders is observed.
+Climate